 Please submit your article via http://ees.elsevier.com/croh.

 Please submit, with the manuscript, the names, addresses and email addresses of three potential referees.
 Note that the editor retains the sole right to decide whether or not the referees are used.
 In addition to the names and contact details of the suggested reviewers, please provide a brief overview of their expertise.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.

 As part of the Your Paper Your Way service, you may choose to submit your manuscript as a single file to be used in the refereeing process.
 This can be a PDF file or a Word document, in any format or lay-out that can be used by referees to evaluate your manuscript.
 It should contain high enough quality figures for refereeing.
 If you prefer to do so, you may still provide all or some of the source files at the initial submission.
 Please note that individual figure files larger than 10 MB must be uploaded separately.